cb-ci-templates/ci-templates/README.md

 # Setup GitHub Branch Protection
 Certainly, for GitHub, you can follow these steps to give teams push/pull permissions for dedicated branches:

 ## Create a Team:

-* Navigate to your GitHub repository.
+* Navigate to your GitHub Organisation.
 * Click on the "Settings" tab.
 * Select "Teams" from the left sidebar.
 * Create a team and add the relevant members to it.